 Can I use Ecomix if there is aeration or oxidant dosing ahead of the unit?

 We do not recommend installation of oxidation and or aeration ahead of the Ecomix system.
-If you have to use aeration or oxidant dosing for any reason we strongly recommend pretreatment with a multimedia sediment filter and an activated carbon filter to remove residual active chlorine.
+If you have to use aeration or oxidant dosing for any reason we strongly recommend treatment with a multimedia sediment filter and an activated carbon filter to remove residual active chlorine prior to the Ecomix system.

 Can I use Ecomix in cases with high iron, tannins or manganese when hardness is low?